MarÍA BeNeDettI

 María Benedetti is an ethnobotanical researcher and educator raised in New York City.A student of anthropology, linguistics, literature and the art of writing, she has worked as an educational journalist (culture, ecology, environment, botanical medicine) since the 1980s.Her maternal family left their native city of Mayagüez during the 1920s in order to start anew in Manhattan.

-Deeply identified with Puerto Rican music, food and family celebrations, María studied Spanish in New York and Seville.
-She also studied Puerto Rican literature, history, culture and folklore at Hunter College.
-She combined these interests with her love for nature, cultivated by her father's Hungarian/Irish family.
+Deeply identified with Puerto Rican music, food and family celebrations, María studied Spanish in New York and Sevilla.
+She also studied Puerto Rican literature, history, culture and folklore at Hunter College with professor José Manuel Torres Santiago and other dynamic educators.
+She combined these interests with her love for nature, cultivated by her father's Irish/Hungarian family.
 After ten years of ethnobotanical studies in New York with Susun S. Weed, "Wildman" Steve Brill and with Hudsonia – an environmental education NGO associated with Bard College – she traveled to Puerto Rico for the first time in 1987, eager to learn about and write about the Puerto Rican tradition of botanical medicine.
-This experience is documented in her first book, Earth and Spirit: Medicinal plants, remedies and spiritual healing from Puerto Rico (Even the baths heal you!)
+This experience is documented in her first book, Earth and Spirit: Medicinal plants, remedies and spiritual healing from Puerto Rico (In Spanish, ¡Hasta los baños te curan!)

-Thanks to support from the Research and Development Center of UPR Mayagüez, she also produced Sembrando y Sanando en Puerto Rico: Tradiciones y Visionando para un futuro verde (1996).
+Thanks to support from the Center for Research and Development of UPR Mayagüez, she also produced Sembrando y Sanando en Puerto Rico: Tradiciones y Visionando para un futuro verde (1996).
 That same year, Benedetti moved to Matrullas, Orocovis, where she practiced beekeeping, woodland coffee production, and ecological agriculture (greens, root vegetables, medicinal plants) with sustainable farmer Pablo Díaz Cuadrado.
 She also began offering workshops and courses as part of the agro-tourism project known as Verde Luz.
-She soon produced Bendiciones Botánicas para Boriquén en el 2000: un almanac de ciencia y folklor (Botanical Blessings for Boriquén in 2000: An Almanac of Science and Folklore), sponsored by the School of Pharmacy of UPRS’ Medical Sciences Campus.
+She soon produced Bendiciones Botánicas para Boriquén en el 2000: un almanaque de ciencia y folclor, sponsored by the School of Pharmacy of UPRS’ Medical Sciences Campus.
 In 2001, she moved to Cayey and began to study Plant Spirit Medicine with Eliot Cowan, master of classical Chinese medicine and shaman of the Huichol tradition.
-She translated his book Plant Spirit Medicine into Spanish (Alma Verde: Botanical shamanism for spiritual healing).
+She translated his book Plant Spirit Medicine into Spanish (Alma Verde: Chamanismo botánico para la sanación espiritual.)

 In 2009, Benedetti began to collaborate with artist and Montessori educator Jacqueline Negrón Flores.
 Together they created an interactive book about the value of 12 common tree species in Puerto Rico.
-This book, 12 Friendly Trees: Ethnobotanical Games and Challenges for Borikén, is dedicated to Puerto Ricans aged 7 to 107, and integrates botanical and anthropological knowledge with island history, art, geography, math, community studies, home remedies, crafts, reading, writing, games and much more.
-Her latest book, a novel: Dolores y Milagros, about cultural history, integrity and healing, is being translated into English during 2017.
+This book, 12 Árboles Amigos: Juegos y retos etnobotánicos para Borikén, is dedicated to Puerto Ricans aged 7 to 107, and integrates botanical and anthropological knowledge with island history, art, geography, math, community studies, home remedies, crafts, reading, writing, games and much more.
+Her novel: Dolores and Milagros (Dolores y Milagros en español), weaves personal anecdotes as a rematriating newyorican with deeply moving historical and cultural secrets narrated by the elders she interviewed from 1987 to 2017.

 Ecological Festival of the Americas 2021